 - On 8.11.2018 at the World Usability Day Frankfurt.

 - On 22.1.2019 in Linz.

-In the first, opening phase of #gutlebendigital, from September 2017 to March 2018, we conducted 12 events with larger groups in parallel to the interviews and the online survey.
-All of them focused on the same four questions:
+In the first, opening phase of #gutlebendigital, from September 2017 to March 2018, we conducted 12 events with larger groups in parallel to the individual interviews and the online survey.
+It was all about the same four questions:

 - Where do you currently see the positive effects of digitalization on people’s quality of life?

 - In which areas does digitalization not yet have the hoped-for influence on quality of life or even negative consequences?